elgw/deconwolf/_sources/start.rst.txt

 ticket <https://github.com/elgw/deconwolf/issues>`__ if you have any issues with the program.

+.. _alternatives:

 Alternatives
 ------------

-This is a non-complete list of alternative software:
+This is a non-complete list of alternative and useful software:

 Deconvolution
 ^^^^^^^^^^^^^